TU-Coding-Outreach-Group/intro-to-coding-2025/R/README.md

 ```

 ## Tutorial objectives:
-- Become familiar with RStudio and rmarkdown (and more generally notebook style coding)
+- Become familiar with RStudio and Rmarkdown (and more generally notebook style coding)
 - Understand how to set a working directory and navigate file paths
 - Learn how to load and clean data
 - Conduct statistical analyses